CUP-ECS/beatnik/configs/README.md

   1. An MPI implementation - note that MPI must be GPU-aware when running on GPU systems.
   1. Kokkos 4.0 or newer
   1. LLNL Silo 4.11 or newer configured with MPI support
-  1. LLNL BLT (available as a git submodule)

 ## Installing and Building Beatnik with Spack